 - Health and Physical Education

-- Society and the Environment - Humanities and Social Sciences, Civics and Citizenship, Business and Economics, Geography and History
+- Humanities - Civics and Citizenship, Economics and Business, Geography and History

 - Advanced Technologies (Mathematics, Science, Design and Technology)

-- Global Learnings (English, Languages, Society and Environment, History, Geography, Civics and Citizenship, Business and Enterprise)
+- Global Learnings (English, Languages, History, Geography, Civics and Citizenship, Economics and Business)

 - Responsible Living (Health and Physical Education)